PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 45 "Richer platforms" %}}

-And because these platforms are isolated away from standards they can itterate amazingly quickly and offer more features and capabilities.
+And because these platforms are isolated away from standards they can iterate amazingly quickly and offer more features and capabilities.
 Want payments?
 Cool.
 We got you.

 {{% /slide %}}